iscc/iscc-specs/docs/specification.md

     When trimming text be sure to trim the byte-length of the UTF-8 encoded version and not the number of characters.
 The trim point MUST be such, that it does not cut into multibyte characters.
 Characters might have different UTF-8 byte-length.
 For example `ü` is 2-bytes, `驩` is 3-bytes and `𠜎` is 4-bytes.
 So the trimmed version of a string with 128 `驩`-characters will result in a 42-character string with a 126-byte UTF-8 encoded length.
 This is necessary because the results of this operation will be stored as basic metadata with strict byte size limits on the blockchain.

 !!! tip "Pre-normalization"
-    Applications that perform automated data-ingestion should apply a custimized preliminary normalization to title data tailored to the dataset.
+    Applications that perform automated data-ingestion SHOULD apply a custimized preliminary normalization to title data tailored to the dataset.
 Depending on catalog data removing pairs of brackets [], (), {}, and text inbetween them or cutting all text after the first occurence of a semicolon (;) or colon (:) can vastly improve de-duplication.

 ##### Dealing with Meta-ID collisions

 Ideally we want multiple ISCCs that identify different manifestations of the *same intangible creation* to be automatically grouped by an identical leading Meta-ID component.
 We call such a natural grouping an **intended component collision**.
 Metadata, captured and edited by humans, is notoriously unreliable.
 By using normalization and a similarity hash on the metadata we account for some of this variation while keeping the Meta-ID component somewhat stable.

 Auto-generated Meta-IDs components are **expected** to miss some intended collisions.
-An application should check for such **missed intended component collisions** before registering a new Meta-ID with the *canonical registry* of ISCCs by conducting a similarity search and asking for user feedback.
+An application SHOULD check for such **missed intended component collisions** before registering a new Meta-ID with the *canonical registry* of ISCCs by conducting a similarity search and asking for user feedback.

 But what about **unintended component collisions**?
 Such collisions might happen because two *different intangible creations* have very similar or even identical metadata.
 But they might also happen simply by chance.
 With 2^56 possibile Meta-ID components the probability of random collisions rises in an S-cuved shape with the number of deployed ISCCs (see: [Hash Collision Probabilities](http://preshing.com/20110504/hash-collision-probabilities/)).
 We should keep in mind that, the Meta-ID component is only one part of a fully qualified ISCC Code.
 Unintended collisions of the Meta-ID component are generally deemed as **acceptable and expected**.